 Parents should check Compass regularly to view their child's attendance to ensure they are complying with the above policy.

 A student may be eligible for exam assistance or adjustments to work load if affected to a significant degree by illness or other serious problems, or if he or she is disadvantaged by any physical disability or other impairment such as a learning problem.
-These arrangements are negotiated between the student and their parents, teachers, the coordinator and the Senior Sub School leader.
-The principal makes the final decision about all cases of Special Provision.
+These arrangements are negotiated between the student and their parents, teachers and the Senior Sub School leader.
+The Principal makes the final decision about all cases of Special Provision.

 For further details see the VCAA publication "Special Provision".